Art404/boiler404/README.md

 # TODO

 * Fix build process.
 Because Heroku doesnt have cli capabilities, we use a hacky `deploy.js` script on postinstall.
-This forces us to include dev dependencies in the regular dependencies, adds deployment bloat & looks weird.
+This forces us to include dev dependencies in the regular dependencies, adds deployment bloat & looks weird
 * Centralize image assets.
 Right now it's a mix of CDNs, local images, and hotlinks lol
 * Make menu icons + colors come from config.
-Right now they are hardcoded.
+Right now they are hardcoded
 * Support `Row` on all pages, currently limited to front page (these should be dynamically created)
 * Clean up CSS
-* Refactor / comment some of the more complex bits like the layout creator, menu and project pages.
+* Refactor / comment some of the more complex bits like the layout creator, menu and project pages
 * Write Tests